rollingsu/rollingsu.github.io/_pages/about.md

   - /about.html
 ---
 ---
 Hi🙌, I'm Zhaolong Su, a senior student at Beijing University of Technology, and I am currently honored to be conducting summer research at Johns Hopkins University under the guidance of Bloomberg Distinguished Professor Alan Yuille.
 Previously, I had a wonderful experience at the AIMED lab at the University of Hong Kong and conducted research on graph neural network with the DCML group at Peking University.
+My research interest includes computer vision, machine learning, and computational biology.
 In my spare time, I enjoy gym, sports, extensive reading.

 ---